 A picture is worth a thousand words for scientific reasons: The brain processes visual information 60,000 times faster than text.
-Forty percent of all nerve fibers connected to the brain are linked to the retina.
-Visual information comprises 90 percent of the data that comes to our brain, suggesting that our neurological pathways might even prefer pictorial displays over text.
+40 percent of all nerve fibers connected to the brain are linked to the retina.
+Visual information comprises 90 percent of the data that comes to our brain, suggesting that our neurological pathways might even prefer pictures over text.

 Four Core Kanban Principles